Baptiewright/streamdeck-nanoleaf/README.md

 # V0.3 released 2/1/2019

 Now includes 2 different actions (Controls and Effects) and can control Brightness.
+The Plugin also works in Multi-Actions now, so you can perform multiple things like turning Nanoleaf On, set the Brightness to 50% and set the Effect to Flame all with one Stream Deck button.

 # Instructions